aaronmfraser/afraser.io/_posts/2014-02-24-ssh-configs.md

 image:
   feature: mba-coffee-trim.jpg
 ---

 Recently been spending alot of time working on side projects for friends and past employers.
 The number of servers that needs my attention has increased and each of them have separate usernames and ssh keys.
 To manage this I was using shell aliases

 {% highlight bash %}
 alias mysrvr="ssh -i ~/.ssh/mysrvr.priv root@mysrvr.afraser.io"
 {% endhighlight %}

+## ssh configs
 These worked great and all but I still didnt have an easy way to scp files.
-Trying to make an alias dynamic enough to be able to scp was a pain (and a useless waste of time..)
+Trying to make an alias dynamic enough to be able to scp was a pain.
-Then one day I was exploring this issue and found ssh configs.
-They proved to be far more powerful.
-Soon I replaced all my aliases with an ssh_config
+In exploring this issue and I found ssh configs and they proved to be far more powerful.
+Soon I replaced  my alias habit with an ssh_config

 {% highlight bash %}
 Host c1-dev